mxtommy/Kip/README.md

 5. Build the app locally using Angular-CLI: from that same project root folder, run `ng build`.
 CLI tool will  build KIP.

 **Work**
-1. Fire up your local dev instance with `npm run start`.
+1. Fire up your local dev instance with `npm run dev`.
-2. Hit Run/Start Debugging in Visual Code or point your favorite browser to `http://localhost:4200/`
+2. Hit Run/Start Debugging in Visual Code or point your favorite browser to `http://localhost:4200/@mxtommy/kip`
 3. Voila!

 *As you work on source code and save files, the app will automatically reload in the browser with your latest changes.*